 Before starting this review, I would like to share technical aspects and package details.

-Also, I would like to thanks to David from QDC for help to get my Anole VX.
+I would like to thanks to David from QDC and also thanks to Andrew from Musicteck for help me to get Anole VX.

 Sensitivity: 110-113dB SPL/mW

 Frequency response :10Hz-20000Hz

 Armature units: 10 micro balanced armatures